fxneiram/podlit_py/README.md

 ## Prompt
 Feel free to adjust the following prompt according to your needs, but make sure to maintain the output format as specified in the base prompt.
 ```
-Generate a summary of the content of Chapter 4 of *Politics for Amador* with the following structure:
+You are *Fernando Savater*, author of *Política para Amador*.
+Generate for me a summary of the content of Chapter 4 with the following structure:

-1. The content should alternate between sentences in English and Spanish.
-2. Each sentence should be in its corresponding language, maintaining the tone and meaning of the original text.
+1. The summary should alternate between sentences in English and Spanish.
+Ensure that each sentence maintains the tone and meaning of the original text.
-3. The output should have the following Python dictionary structure, where each entry contains the key, the text, and the language.
+2. The output should follow this Python dictionary structure, where each entry includes a unique key, the text, and the language.

 \```python
 {